A History of Solar Activity over Millennia: Variability of Solar Activity Over Millennia

 \subsection{Grand minima of solar activity}

 A very particular type of solar activity is the grand minimum, when solar activity is greatly reduced.
-The most famous is the Maunder minimum in the late 17th century, which is discussed below in some detail \citep[for a detailed review see the book by][]{soon03}. grand minima are believed to correspond to a special state of the dynamo \citep{sokoloff04, miyahara06}, and its very existence poses a challenge for the solar-dynamo theory.
+The most famous is the Maunder minimum in the late 17th century, which is discussed below in some detail \citep[for a detailed review see the book by][]{soon03}.
+Grand minima are believed to correspond to a special state of the dynamo \citep{sokoloff04, miyahara06}, and its very existence poses a challenge for the solar-dynamo theory.
 It is noteworthy that dynamo models do not agree on how often such episodes occur in the sun's history and whether their appearance is regular or random.
-For example, the commonly used mean-field dynamo yields a fairly-regular 11-year cycle \citep{charbonneau05}, while dynamo models including a stochastic driver predict the intermittency of solar magnetic activity \citep{choudhuri92, schussler94, schmitt96, ossendrijver00, weiss00, mininni01, charbonneau01}.
+For example, the commonly used mean-field dynamo yields a fairly-regular 11-year cycle \citep{charbonneau10}, while dynamo models including a stochastic driver predict the intermittency of solar magnetic activity \citep{choudhuri92, schussler94, schmitt96, ossendrijver00, weiss00, mininni01, charbonneau01}.
+Most of the models predict purely random occurrence of the grand minima, without any intrinsic long-term memory \citep{moss08}.
+Although cosmogenic isotope data suggest the {possible} existence of such memory \citep{usoskin_AA_07}, statistics is not sufficient to distinguish between the two cases \citep{usoskin_sok_09}.